Sustainability Management

 • Focus on awareness and permeation of the Corporate Creed and Corporate Action Guidelines when educating employees and help them take root

-• Confirm status of compliance with the Corporate Creed and Corporate Action Guidelines when conducting Employee Engagement Surveys
+• Confirmed status of compliance with the Corporate Creed and Corporate Action Guidelines when conducting Employee Engagement and Culture Surveys

-Compliance with the Corporate Action Guidelines: 93% (Full-time employees)
+Compliance with the Corporate Action Guidelines: 92% (Fulltime employees)

 • Focus on awareness and permeation of the Corporate Creed and Corporate Action Guidelines when educating employees and help them take root